Efficient Length-Generalizable Attention via Causal Retrieval for Long-Context Language Modeling: Experiments

-\paragraph{Results.} From Table~\ref{tab:ppl}, we have several observations. \textbf{Firstly}, DRT outperforms most baselines in the group where the evaluation length exceeds 16K, except for the performance of Landmark Attn (LA) on PG19 at 16K.
-We argue that LA has certain advantages: DRT performs retrieval for $G$ times every 64 tokens, whereas LA performs retrieval at every token and in every layer, making it many times more frequent than ours.
-However, we still outperform it on arXiv-math at 16k length.
-A possible explanation is the arXiv-math dataset contains stronger long-range causal dependencies, which is more amenable to DRT for its long-range retrieval capacity.
-Furthermore, as will be mentioned in Table~\ref{tbl:inference_analysis}, we are hundreds of times faster than Landmark Attn. in inference speed. \textbf{Secondly}, compared to the retrieval-based baseline RPT, our approach achieves lower perplexity while requiring less wall-clock training time thanks to the end-to-end joint optimization of the retriever and the hardware-aware GCA. \textbf{Thirdly}, in terms of parameter efficiency, we compared against Base LM with two additional layers in the decoder stack.
+In this section, we evaluate DRT against baselines in long-range language modeling on PG19 and arXiv-math, and report their respective perplexities.
+All models are pre-trained with the same attention field and a 16K context by default, except for baselines that cannot efficiently pre-train on long contexts.
+To ensure fairness, we adjusted these baselines.
+Detailed hyper-parameters are provided in Appendix~\ref{sec:hyper_param}. \paragraph{Results.} From Table~\ref{tab:ppl}, we have several observations. \textbf{Firstly}, DRT outperforms all baselines where the evaluation length exceeds 16K.
+While DRT performs retrieval for $G$ times every 64 tokens, LA performs retrieval at every token and in every layer, potentially offering better random access flexibility.
+However, DRT still surpasses LA on longer inputs.
+This is likely because LA follows a ``train short, test long" approach due to the need for full attention during pre-training, whereas DRT can be directly pre-trained on longer sequences thanks to GCA.
+DRT can randomly access distant contexts during pre-training with a fixed attention field, allowing it to better utilize long-range information during pre-training with negligible extra training costs. \textbf{Secondly}, in terms of parameter efficiency, we compared against Base LM with two additional layers in the decoder stack.
 It can be observed that on shorter evaluation lengths, the baseline has a slight advantage.
 However, with a longer context, our model consistently leads.
-This experiment suggests precisely retrieving semantic knowledge from a long context may be more beneficial for improving the language model than increasing model parameters. \textbf{Fourthly}, multi-hop retrieval yields positive gains at a low marginal cost.
+This experiment suggests precisely retrieving semantic knowledge from a long context may be more beneficial for improving the language model than increasing model parameters. \textbf{Thirdly}, multiple retrievals yield positive gains with a low marginal cost.
 It allows upper layers to access more diverse chunks and enables further retrieval based on previous retrieval results. \textbf{Finally}, ablation studies show that all the training techniques we add bring positive improvements.
 In conclusion, the above results fully demonstrate that the GCA module can indeed bring effective gains in modeling long texts, and it is more advantageous compared to other baselines.